jeremymaya/google-it-automation-with-python/troubleshooting-and-debugging-technique/week-two/README.md

 Another thing that we might want to think twice about is creating copies of the structures that we have in **memory**.

+### Expensive Loops

+When using a loop, avoid doing expensive actions inside of the loop.
+If an expensive operation is performed inside a loop, you multiply the time it takes to do the expensive operation by the amount of times you repeat the loop.

+* Make sure that the list of elements that you're iterating through is only as long as you really need it to be
+* Break out of the loop once the data is found

 ---

 ## When Slowness Problems Get Complex